HappiesDay/CreativeCoding_Blog/posts/week-5-fifth-blog-post-copy.md

 </script>
 ```
 The final render will be for each collumn, the brightess pixel will be at the top and the darkess at the bottom.
 We then come to the Module script which is responsible for loading the original image, then replacing some of it with the glitch version via draw frame.

+TLDR: We first calculate the position of the pixel within the column, we then extract 4 rgba value out of it and create a fifth value called br (stand brightness).
+We then compare the brightness and sort them from left to right then use this new data to draw a new, manipulated image.